csawatzky/pyladies-cmd-pyintro/python_tutorial/0001_repl_basic_types_binary.md

 'The number is 55'
 ```

-These basic types are building blocs to more complicated structures used in programming, but these types themselves are just different representations of numbers in binary system, you can see any value represented in binary by passing it to this method `"{0:b}".format(55)`
+These basic types are building blocks to more complicated structures used in programming, but these types themselves are just different representations of numbers in binary system.
+You can see any value represented in binary by passing it to this method `"{0:b}".format(55)`

 ```python
 >>> "{0:b}".format(0)